Liam Gallagher

-In 2017, Gallagher began his solo career with the release of his debut solo album, As You Were (2017), which proved to be a critical and commercial success.
+In 2017, Gallagher started his solo career with the release of his debut solo album, As You Were (2017), which proved to be a critical and commercial success.
 It topped the UK Albums Chart and was the ninth fastest-selling debut album of the 2010s in the UK, with over 103,000 units sold in its first week.
 In 2018, the album was certified platinum with over 300,000 units sold in the UK.
 His second album, Why Me?
 Why Not, received mostly positive reviews and topped the UK charts upon its release in September 2019.
 This made it his tenth chart-topping album including eight with Oasis, and it also became the fastest-selling vinyl of 2019.
 In March 2010, he was voted the greatest frontman of all time in a reader poll by Q magazine.
 In 2019, he received the MTV Europe Music Award for "Rock Icon".
 Gallagher's third album, C'mon You Know, was released in 2022 and became his fourth solo album to debut at number one on the UK Albums Chart.
-In 2024, Gallagher collaborated with ex-Stone Roses musician John Squire on the studio album Liam Gallagher & John Squire, which was released on 1 March 2024.
+In early 2024, Gallagher collaborated with ex-Stone Roses musician John Squire on the studio album Liam Gallagher John Squire, which was released that March and continued Gallagher's streak of debuting atop the British charts.

-Oasis's time was marked by turbulence, especially during the peak of Britpop, during which Gallagher was involved in several disputes with Noel.
+Oasis' time was marked by turbulence, especially during the peak of Britpop, during which Gallagher was involved in several disputes with Noel.
 Their conflicts and wild lifestyles regularly made tabloid headlines.
 The band had a rivalry with fellow Britpop band Blur.